Frequently Asked Questions

 A few First-Year Seminar sections every semester are "Reacting to the Past" courses, which feature strategy games set in historical situations.
 These seminars involve role-playing, public speaking, and persuasive writing.

-If you feel that you would benefit from more support with your academic writing skills when you begin at Barnard, you can request to be placed in First-Year Writing by emailing first-year@barnard.edu.
+If you feel that you would benefit from more support with your academic writing skills when you begin at Barnard, you can request to be placed in First-Year Writing (FYW) or FYW Workshop by filling out the First-Year Experience Preference form (the First-Year Dean's Office will send the form to your Barnard inbox, well in advance of the first summer registration period).

-Within your assigned category (First-Year Writing or First-Year Seminar), yes!
+Within your assigned category (First-Year Seminar, First-Year Writing, or FYW Workshop), yes!
 Just make sure the class you want has space in it (there are no waitlists for First-Year Experience courses) and that it doesn’t conflict with any other courses you already know you want to take (e.g. Intro to Biology).

 You can find course descriptions for each section on this website.
 Use the top menus to click to First-Year Writing or First-Year Seminar.